knachiketa04/pc-build/README.md

-# 🖥️ PC Building Project
+# 🖥️ PC Building Project (Work In Progress/ Draft)

 > A comprehensive research-driven PC build with detailed analysis and reasoning for each component selection.